VaibhavBhagat665/talevo-interactive-stories/README.md

 ## 🧩 Available Stories (Sample)

 - 🌲 **Enchanted Forest** – Explore a magical forest with hidden secrets
-- 🕵️ **Detectives’ Puzzle** – Solve a crime with multiple suspects and clues
 - 👻 **Ghost Town** – Discover the truth behind a town lost in time
 - 🚀 **Space Explorer** – Survive and make choices aboard a failing starship
 - 🕰️ **Midnight Chronicles** – Travel across time in a mysterious dream